Dimm-CodeVerse/Dimm-CodeVerse/README.md

  ### 🕵️ Exploring the world of **Cyber Security**
  ### 🧠 Currently Learning on

-- Build responsive and purposeful websites, guided by OWASP top 10 standards 🔒
+- Build responsive and purposeful websites, guided by OWASP's top 10 standards 🔒
-- Practicing reconnaissance and penetration testing on my website, of course 🗿 because I'm still not legally an ethical hacker... yet. lol
+- Practicing reconnaissance and penetration testing on my website, of course, 🗿 because I'm still not legally an ethical hacker... yet. lol
 - Learning about Web3 technologies and decentralized application development
 - Exploring red team operations, web deployment strategies, and various aspects of modern technology.

-##### Prioritizing trust, quality, and satisfaction. ✨
+#### Prioritizing trust, quality, and satisfaction. ✨
 <br>
 <div align="center" style="max-width: 100%; display: block;">